YuhuiChloe/bcmlr/README.md

 - probs_num_cp: posterior probabilities of all possible numbers of changepoints (up to the length of max_cps).
 The number with the highest posterior probabilities is the number of changes bcmlr deem there to be.

 # Steps for single/multiple changepoint detection.
-- Download the PGDensity package
+- To implement bcmlr with parallel tempering, download the PGDensity package.
 - Use the bcmlr function in bcmlr.R if the true number of changepoints is known.
 - Use the bcmlr_model_select function in bcmlr_model_select.R if the true number of changepoints is unknown.

-> [!IMPORTANT]
-> This repository is still under construction.